jina-ai/jina/README.md

 print(c.post('/search', index_data[0])['@m'])  # '@m' is the matches-selector
 ```

-To switch from gRPC interface to REST API, one can simply set `protocol='http'`:
+To switch from gRPC interface to REST API, you can simply set `protocol = 'http'`:

 ```python
 with f: